-Although it's possible to do an undergraduate degree with A levels (or equivalent qualifications), most undergraduate applicants on Learning at Work courses have some higher education experience (such as an HNC, HND or credits from a degree course) and several years of work experience they can use as credit towards their degree.
+Although it's possible to do an undergraduate degree with A levels (or equivalent qualifications), most undergraduate applicants on Learning at Work courses have some higher education experience (such as an HNC, HND or credits from a degree course or another qualification) and several years of work experience they can use as credit towards their degree.
 Experience in a position of responsibility is particularly valuable.

 You usually need a Bachelor's degree (or equivalent) to do a postgraduate degree course.
 However, we may accept qualifications such as HNDs and Foundation degrees if you have several years of relevant post-qualification experience in responsible posts.

 Typical applicants for postgraduate courses are usually working at a professional level.